coder/coder/README.md

   > macOS and Windows users: You'll need to write your own
   > configuration to run Coder as a system service.

-- See the [installation guide](./docs/install.md) for additional ways to run Coder (e.g docker-compose)
+- See the [installation guide](./docs/install.md) for additional ways to run Coder (e.g., docker-compose)

 Use `coder --help` to get a complete list of flags and environment variables.